 But there’s something you need to do first…

 Layer Masking Is The Foundation

-Yes, layer masks in Photoshop.
+Yes, layer mask in Photoshop.

 It’s fundamental and you MUST know it before you proceed.

 Everything about luminosity mask builds on the basis of layer masking.
 This is because it’s essentially a layer mask.

 So, make sure you take your time to learn and understand how it works before hand.